 Minimum Qualifications

-- Preferred at least 1 season of high tunnel experience on another farm
+- At least 1 season of high tunnel experience on another farm

 - Be able to lift 50 pounds safely and with repetition

-- Be able to work a 5-8 hour shift in all weather conditions
+- Be able to work an 8 hour shift in all weather conditions

 Knowledge, Skills, and Abilities